Creative COW Turns 15! A Celebration of Being Uncool

 Along the way, Ronald on the west coast, and me on the east coast, started talking on the phone, deep, deep into the night, two insomniacs who often had to pull all-nighters as we pulled out our hair.
 Honestly, though, we mostly talked about rock and roll.
 Sometimes Christian prog rock and roll, but lots more.

-His band Streetlight inhabited the storied clubs of the Sunset Strip by night (no kidding: Whisky a Go Go, the Roxy, the legendary, lamented Gazarri’s, you name it, they played there) – and by day, Ronald worked finishing guitars for Rickenbacker, who had a plant in LA.
+His band Streetlight inhabited the storied clubs of the Sunset Strip by night (no kidding: Whisky a Go Go, the Roxy, the legendary, lamented Gazarri’s, you name it, they played there) – and by day, Ronald worked finishing guitars for Rickenbacker, who had a plant in Orange County.

 Now THAT’s cool.

-(Also cool: this one time, his band’s opening act was a bunch of hard partiers out of Orange County who used to call themselves Mammoth, but had recently changed their name to Van Halen.
+(Also cool: this one time, his band’s opening act was a bunch of hard partiers out of Pasadena who used to call themselves Mammoth, but had recently changed their name to Van Halen.
 Yeah, THAT Van Halen.)

 In the meantime, it’s not like by the late 90s the internet had suddenly become a place where a couple of grandparents in isolated Central Coast California could monetize a bunch of “merely” 40 year olds like me at the tail end of rural Florida.
 But the WWUG was taking on an inexorable life of its own, so Ronald & Kathlyn had to sell their video production gear to finance its expansion.